motazsaad/sphinx-eval/README.md

 This script gets perplexity (PPL) of a text given a languge model (LM).
 The script computes PPL for bunch of texts given bunch of LMs.

 ## word_align.sh
-This script align words in (hyp and trs) texts.
+This script align words in (hyp and trs) texts using word_align.sh script